Royal Rumble (1993)

-The 1993 Royal Rumble was the sixth annual Royal Rumble professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
-It took place on January 24, 1993, at the ARCO Arena in Sacramento, California.
-It centered on the Royal Rumble match, a modified battle royal in which participants enter at timed intervals instead of all beginning in the ring at the same time.
+The 1993 Royal Rumble was a professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
+It was the sixth annual Royal Rumble event and took place on January 24, 1993, at the ARCO Arena in Sacramento, California.
+It centered on the men's Royal Rumble match, a modified 30-man battle royal in which the participants enter at timed intervals instead of all beginning in the ring at the same time.

 Six matches were contested at the event, including one dark match.
 The main event was the 1993 Royal Rumble match.
 It was won by Yokozuna, who was awarded a match for the WWF Championship at WrestleMania IX.
 This was the first time that the Rumble winner earned a world championship match at WrestleMania, which is now standard for the annual event.
 In other prominent matches, Bret Hart defeated Razor Ramon to retain the WWF Championship, and Shawn Michaels defeated Marty Jannetty to retain the WWF Intercontinental Championship.
+The event marked the WWF debut of former World Bodybuilding Federation bodybuilder Lex Luger.

 Production

-The event was held at the ARCO Arena in Sacramento, California.
+The sixth annual Royal Rumble event was held at the ARCO Arena in Sacramento, California.

 Background

-The Royal Rumble is an annual gimmick pay-per-view (PPV).
-It has been produced every January by the World Wrestling Federation (WWF, now WWE) since 1988, and has been broadcast on PPV since 1989.
-It is one of the promotion's original four pay-per-views, along with WrestleMania, SummerSlam, and Survivor Series, later dubbed the "Big Four".
-It is named after the Royal Rumble match, a modified battle royal in which the participants enter at timed intervals instead of all beginning in the ring at the same time.
-The 1993 event was the sixth event in the Royal Rumble chronology and was scheduled to be held on January 24, 1993, at the ARCO Arena in Sacramento, California.
+The Royal Rumble is an annual professional wrestling event, produced every January by the World Wrestling Federation (WWF, now WWE) since 1988; that first event was a television special before it became an annual pay-per-view (PPV) beginning in 1989.
+It is one of the promotion's original four pay-per-views, along with WrestleMania, SummerSlam, and Survivor Series, referred to as the "Big Four".
+It is named after and centered on the men's Royal Rumble match.
+The sixth Royal Rumble event was scheduled to be held on January 24, 1993, at the ARCO Arena in Sacramento, California.

-The Royal Rumble match generally features 30 wrestlers.
+The Royal Rumble match is a modified battle royal in which the participants enter at timed intervals instead of all beginning in the ring at the same time, and the match generally features 30 wrestlers.
 Prior to 1992, there was no prize for winning the match.
-At the 1992 event, as the WWF World Heavyweight Championship had been vacated, it was decided that the prize for the 1992 Royal Rumble match would be the vacant title.
+At the 1992 event, as the WWF Championship had been vacated prior to the event, it was decided that the prize for the 1992 Royal Rumble match would be the vacant title.
 For the 1993 match, it was decided that the winner would receive a match for the championship at WrestleMania IX.